Matthew-Dove/FrameworkContainers/README.md

 # FrameworkContainers
-Use parts of Frameworks wrapped into single types.
+Useful parts of Frameworks wrapped into single types.